oracc/oracc-rest/README.md

 The accompanying frontend project for accessing this backend is held in [this](https://github.com/oracc/oracc-search-front-end) repo.

-This codebase has been written in Python and has been tested in Python 3.
+This codebase has been written and tested in Python3.

-Before contributing code, you should start by setting up your correct environment for either development or production, see instructions below.

 ---

 ## Setting up a development and production environment

-For both development and production it is recommended to set up this application using a python virtual environment using an enviornment manager of your choice.
+This application needs both Flask and Elasticsearch to be installed to run correctly.
+We will first take you through setting up your environments and spinning up the Flask API.
+Once this has been done you can proceed to the section describing how to set up Elasticsearch.

+Use of virtual python environments is recommended throughout but is beyond the scope of this README.

+---

 ## Development environment

-While you can run this application directly on your local machine, you may wish to set up a virtual Ubuntu environment for testing the application locally.
+While you can run this application directly on your local machine, you may wish to set up a virtual Ubuntu server for testing the application locally during development.
 This is preferable as it mimics the production environment more closely (see below).
-You can easily spin up a local virtual Ubuntu environment using [Multipass](https://multipass.run/).
+You can easily spin up a local virtual Ubuntu server using [Multipass](https://multipass.run/).

-To start, clone the repo to your local machine or virtual Ubuntu environment (you will need Git and Python installed).
+To start, clone the repo to your local machine or virtual Ubuntu server (you will need Git and Python3 installed at the very least).

 ### Install python modules